m59peacemaker/node-massquire/README.md

 Type: `Object`

-##### opts.recursive
+##### opts.recurse

 Type: `Boolean`
 Default: true

 Requires all modules in the given directory and its subdirectories by default.
-Set `recursive` to `false` to require only the given directory.
+Set `recurse` to `false` to require only the given directory.

-##### opts.match
+##### opts.include

-Type: `Array` of `RegEx`
+Type: Function

-Only filenames that match this pattern will be required.
+Function that receives the full path of a file and should return `true` to include the file.

 ##### opts.exclude

+Type: Function

+Function that receives the full path of a file and should return `true` to exclude the file.

+##### opts.includeDir

+Type: Function

+Function that receives the full path of a directory and should return `true` to include the directory.

+##### opts.excludeDir

-Type: `Array` of `RegEx`
+Type: Function

-Filenames that match this pattern will not be required.
+Function that receives the full path of a directory and should return `true` to exclude the directory.

 ##### opts.map

 Type: `Function`
 Default: Strip .js or .json and camelCase

-Function that recieves the filename for each module and should return the keyname where the module will be stored to the object.
+Function that receives the filename for each module and should return the keyname where the module will be stored to the object.

 ```javascript
 function(filename) {